June 13, 2018

 Sold Out Event Raises More Than $56,000 for New Cardiac Equipment at Miami County Medical Center

 PAOLA, KAN.
-(June 13, 2018) – Miami County Medical Center (MCMC) is updating its cardiac resuscitation equipment and adding a CPR Assisted Device in August, thanks to proceeds raised at Olathe Health Charitable Foundation's 5th Annual Moon Over Miami event.
+(June 13, 2018) – Miami County Medical Center (MCMC) is updating its cardiac resuscitation equipment and adding a CPR Assist Device in August, thanks to proceeds raised at Olathe Health Charitable Foundation's 5th Annual Moon Over Miami event.

 As a Level 4 Trauma Designated Emergency Department, MCMC is treating an increasing number of patients with acute cardiac care.
 When it comes to treating acute cardiac emergencies, minutes matter.
 That's why it is important for MCMC to have the most advanced equipment on hand.